OpenTSLM/.github/profile/README.md

 > [!IMPORTANT]
-> We want to bring together the community on TSLMs all around the world to push this field forward, to build **foundational TSLMs** that input and output text and time series: AI that understands temporal sensor data natively, incorporates context, turns signals into action, and enables prompt-based interaction with and generation of time series data.
+> We want to bring together the community on TSLMs all around the world to push this field forward, to build **foundational TSLMs** that input and output text and time series: AI that understands temporal sensor data natively, incorporates context, turns signals into action, and enables prompt-based interaction with and generation of time series data. **We are supporting any research on TSLMs**.

 ## Our Vision